gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 ## The cloud
 In fact, scalability is so difficult that few companies attempt to achieve it by themselves.

-Instead, they pay huge cloud providers to solve some parts of these problems for them, even if it means also paying a pretty steep markup on actual processing power — and $\Throughput$.
+Instead, they pay huge cloud providers to solve some parts of these problems for them, even if it means also paying a pretty steep markup on actual processing power – and $\Throughput$.

-The best example of all of this is the **serverless platform**.
+The **serverless platform** is the best example of this.

 One paper^[https://arxiv.org/pdf/1812.03651] found that, when compared to a virtual machine, serverless platforms cost $100$ times more for the same $\Throughput$, with $20$ times the $\Latency$.

-That would be lunacy from a *performance* standpoint, but it makes perfect sense when considering *scalability* — your $\JobRate$ might vary by a factor of $100,000$ over a single day.
+That would be lunacy from a *performance* standpoint, but it makes perfect sense when considering *scalability* – your $\JobRate$ might vary by a factor of $100,000$ over a single day.

 Compared to that, even a factor of $100$ might not be so scary, especially if it lets you avoid paying for so many engineers.
 # Conclusion